duderman/omml2img/README.md

   * `file_type` - File type for image.
 Default - png
   * `remove_file` - Flag for a delete a temporary files.
 Default - true

-Also are availabe two options for debugging:
+Also are avaliabe two options for debugging:
   * `debug` - Option to enable debug logging.
 Default - false
   * `colorize` - Option to colorize log output.
 Default - false